netsuite-upload-org/netsuite-upload/README.md

 - PASSWORD - Your password
 - ROLE - The NetSuite RoleID for which you have web service/API permissions.

-#### OAuth
+#### Authentication Option 2: OAuth

-To experiment with OAuth, leave the setting for `netSuiteUpload.authentication` unset or commented out.
+Generating the necessary tokens for OAuth is covered in the NetSuite help site.
+It's not fun.

 - If you wish to use OAuth authentication instead of basic authentication you can leave the authentication header blank and use the OAuth settings properties.
-- First generate an Integration record in NetSuite, make sure the 'token based authentication' scheme is checked, and save the token and secret
+- First, generate an Integration record in NetSuite, make sure the 'token based authentication' scheme is checked, and hang on to the token and secret details.
-- Second log into a role you wish to use for authentication and from the manage tokens center generate a new token and secret using the Integration from the previous step
+- Second, log into a role you wish to use for authentication.
+From the "manage tokens center", generate a new token and secret using the Integration from the previous step.
-- Input the 4 values from above in the corresponding settings options along with the account number in the realm property
+- Input the 4 values from above (NetSuite key and token and Consumer key and token) in the corresponding settings options.
+- Set the `realm` setting equal to your numeric NetSuite account number.

+### Authorization - User Role Permissions

+This extension is going to be calling a NetSuite RESTlet that will be manipulating files and folders in the SuiteScripts folder of the File Cabinet.
+Therefore, the user being authenticated must have sufficient permissions assigned to their Role to allow these file changes, and to call the RESTlet script deployment.

+At a minimum, the Role must have the following **Setup** permissions (please let me know if I have any of these wrong):

+- Access Token Management - Full
+- Allow JS / HTML Uploads - Full
+- Log in using Access Tokens - Full
+- SuiteScript - Full
+- User Access Tokens - Full
+- Web Services - Full

 ### settings.json